lynxthecat/cake-autorate/README.md

 In summary, for each 'tick':

-- under no load bandwidth decays down to minimum set bandwidth
+- under low load, bandwidth decays down to minimum set bandwidth
-- under load bandwidth is incremented until RTT spike is deteted or until max set bandwidth is hit
+- under high load, bandwidth is incremented until RTT spike is deteted or until max set bandwidth is hit
 - upon RTT spike, bandwidth is decremented

 Requires packages: